JJRossmann/StateMachineEditor/README.md

-State Machine Editor in Java
+State Machine Editor in JavaFX